haempel/zgrab2/README.md

 ```
 ./zgrab2 multiple -c multiple.ini
 ```
 `Application Options` must be the initial section name.
 Other section names should correspond exactly to the relevant zgrab2 module name.
 The default name for each module is the command name.
 If the same module is to be used multiple times then `name` must be specified and unique.
+If the `name` field is defined explicitly in the ini file, it will replace module name in the json hirarchy.

 Multiple module support is particularly powerful when combined with input tags and the `--trigger` scanner argument.
 For example, this input contains targets with two different tags: